What is a savings account?

-- Money market accounts: On average, MMAs provide higher rates than savings accounts, but they may have higher minimum balance requirements.
+- Money market accounts: MMAs can provide higher rates than savings accounts, but they may have higher minimum balance requirements.
 Like a savings account, withdrawals and transactions are limited to six per billing cycle.
 These accounts may come with an ATM card and checks.

 - Certificates of deposit: CDs are time-deposit accounts.
 They hold your money for a specific period of time.
 In exchange, they pay a guaranteed yield that’s generally higher than savings or money market accounts.
-The trade-off for the higher yield is that there is no liquidity.
+The trade-off for the higher yield is that there is no liquidity (without penalty) for an agreed upon period of time, which can range from a few weeks to years.
 Unless you have a special type of CD, you’ll have to keep your money locked away for the duration of the term.
 If you withdraw cash early, you can get hit with a penalty that can eat up all of your interest earned and some of your principal.

 Want to compare your options?
 Explore money market accounts, certificates of deposit, and savings accounts today.